diegoiast/fdbox/readme.md

    this can be another implementation detail.
  * Contains a bash shell script to generate the development enviroment for DOS+DosBOX

+## TODO
+* Command (main interactive shell) does not support batch files.
+See https://github.com/elcuco/fdbox/tree/batch-files-support branch.
+* Command does not support redirection
+* Command does not support "|"
+* Command does not support executing external commands
+* `TurboC` does need a proper makefile.
+* Make OW build a Windows binary
+* OW build is done by using gnu-make and not ow-make
+* Setup CI/CD to compile a DJGPP cross compilation
+* Setup CI/CD to run dosemu in console mode, and compile using TC
+* Setup CI/CD to run dosemu in console mode, and run tests
+* History is not saved/read.
+* I had this `configure` system which would create the sources for commands and auto generate the `applets.c` file.
+Not against the idea.
+* There are commands that are available on Unix and DOS, but differ in syntax  unsure how to handle.
+* MSDOS: Using XMS swapping wold be good, using SPWNO would be epic (http://www.cs.cmu.edu/%7Eralf/files.html)
+* Platform specific APIs (`&` on Windows/Linux to run a program in background for example).
+* On Linux we can print escape sequences to make files on `dir` be clickable.
+* see also implementation tables bellow

 ## Implementation status of commands
 | command      | status | remark        |